New Smyrna Beach Shark Attacks (2025 Report)

 Their migration period rolls around in the spring and fall, so this is when they’re the most populous in NSB.

-Spinner sharks have distinct spinning jumps -- hence their name -- and bull sharks are known for their ability to adapt quickly to various types of environments.
+Spinner sharks have distinct spinning jumps (hence their name) and bull sharks are known for their ability to adapt quickly to various types of environments.
+Visit the beach on any given day, and you're likely to see one as it jumps out of the water, silhouetted by the horizon.

 What Months are Sharks the Most Active in New Smyrna Beach?